-(j) Inventories
+(k) Inventories

-Inventories are measured using the FIFO (first in, first out) method, and mainly comprise spares which are stored for less than a year.

-The Company adjusts the value of inventories when cost exceeds market value.
+Inventories are measured using the FIFO (first in, first out) method, and mainly comprise spares, which are stored for less than a year.
+When the cost of inventories exceeds replacement value, materials are written down to net realisable value.

-(k) Cash and cash equivalents
+(I) Cash and cash equivalents